fieldtrip/website/development/realtime/ctf.md

     ctf2ft_v2 - port

-to spawn at server at the given ''port''.
+to spawn at server at the given "port".
 You can also tell **ctf2ft_v2** to stream the data to a buffer provided by another application (possibly on another machine), using

     ctf2ft_v2 hostname port